ChrisPag/ToDoList/README.md

+# To-Do List Project

+## What it does
+This app allows users to manage tasks on a to-do list:
+They can add tasks, delete one at a time or delete multiple at the same time.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).